 Radon is not something you should take lightly.
 The buyer certainly won’t!
-In fact radon is one of the top home inspection problems to avoid.
-If you are going to be selling your home and have never tested either the air or water, it wouldn’t be a bad idea.
+In fact, radon is one of the top home inspection problems to avoid.
+If you will be selling your home and have never tested either the air or water, it wouldn’t be a bad idea.
 Some buyers will pass on a home where radon is discovered even if you agree to rectify the problem.

-A few years ago I was selling a home in Upton Massachusetts and the seller remembered that he may have had a failing radon test when he purchased his home years prior.
-My advice was to see if he could find the records from when he bought to see exactly what the level came in at.
+A few years ago, I was selling a home in Upton, Massachusetts and the seller remembered that he might have had a failing radon test when he purchased his home years prior.
+My advice was to see if he could find the records from when he bought to see exactly the level.

-If it was close to the 4.0 pCi/L requirement I would have just suggested to see what happens when the buyer does their test, as levels can fluctuate over time.
-If however, the test was significantly over the requirement one would assume it would fail again.
+If it were close to the 4.0 pCi/L requirement, I would have just suggested seeing what happens when the buyer does their test, as levels can fluctuate over time.
+However, if the test were significantly over the requirement, one would assume it would fail again.

 What Are The Health Risks of Radon Exposure?

 According to the Environmental Protection Agency, or EPA, radon causes thousands of deaths every year in the U.S. The gas is radioactive, but it has no smell or taste, making it essentially invisible to our senses.
 If the concentrations in the air are high enough, radon will cause lung cancer.